 GST in Malaysia

-In Malaysia, GST was charged on the goods and services in April 2015 at the rate of 6%, and certain goods were exempted but later it was replaced by Sales Tax and Service Tax from September 2018 as GST wasn’t very effective in the country.
+In Malaysia, GST was charged on goods and services in April 2015 at the rate of 6%, and certain goods were exempted but later it was replaced by Sales Tax and Service Tax in September 2018 as GST wasn’t very effective in the country.
 The present rate for sales tax is 10% and for Service Tax is 6%.

-In the above given list of countries there have been few changes made in the rates due to the Covid-19 crisis.
+In the above given list of countries, there have been few changes made in the rates due to the Covid-19 crisis.

 Conclusion